 Fast forward to Sunday…

 We arrived at the hotel and check-in was a breeze.
-Shout out to the efficient front desk team who assisted us and went out of their way to make us all comfortable even if there were a lot of guests checking in at the same time.
+Thanks to the efficient front desk team who assisted us and went out of their way to make us all comfortable even if there were a lot of guests checking in at the same time.

 Since the property was huuugggeee, we had to take a buggy ride on the way to our room.
-As per my booking preferences, we were assigned to a Classic King, non-smoking room.
+We were assigned to a Classic King, non-smoking room.

 By 5 pm, we decided to go out and enjoy the remaining daylight before sunset.
 FYI, during summers here in the middle east, the sun doesn’t set before 7 pm.
 Hence, we still had a lot of time to take pictures & videos.

-When we reached the beach, this is what greeted us…
+When we reached the beach, this was what greeted us…

 Our next destination?
 Laguna pool!
 I was surprised that there were only 2 small groups lounging there.
-Actually, for a time we even had the whole pool for ourselves. hehe
+Actually, for a time we even had the whole pool to ourselves. hehe

-We only had a limited time in the resort so we headed to the main pool afterwards.
+We only had limited time in the resort so we headed to the main pool afterwards.
 It was closer to most of the facilities and regular rooms so there were more guests compared to the other pool.
-BTW, I have to commend the resort for maintaining crystal clear water in their pools.

-Since all the pools are only available until sunset, we just decided to have dinner early.
+Since all the pools were only available until sunset, we just decided to have dinner early.
 We chose their main restaurant Cinnamon as they offer more food and drink choices.

 By 10 pm, we called it a night and slept like babies.
 Our day 2 in Cove Rotana on my next post…